-- a) the content and filing with securities regulatory authorities of Form 51-101F1 containing reserves data, contingent resources data and other oil and gas information; - b) the filing of Form 51-101F2 which is the report of the independent qualified reserves evaluator on the reserves data; and - c) the content and filing of this report.
+- a) the content and filing with securities regulatory authorities of Form 51-101F1 containing reserves data and other oil and gas information; - b) the filing of Form 51-101F2 which is the report of the independent qualified reserves evaluator on the reserves data; and - c) the content and filing of this report.

-Because the reserves data and contingent resources data are based on judgements regarding future events, actual results will vary and the variations may be material.
+Because the reserves data are based on judgements regarding future events, actual results will vary and the variations may be material.

-Dated: March 30, 2016
+Dated: April 11, 2017